 Hiring a financial advisor is a big decision.
-You’re handing over your hard-earned money hoping someone else can help you earn even more, and help you implement a plan that will allow you to reach your goals.
+You’re handing over your hard-earned money, hoping someone else can help you earn even more and help you implement a plan that will allow you to reach your goals.
 That’s why you need to interview your advisor.
-Your question and answer session is only as successful as the questions you present.
+Your question-and-answer session is only as successful as the questions you present.
 To make a good decision about a financial advisor and your financial road map, you need to phrase the questions appropriately to get the best answers.

 1. “Are you a fiduciary all the time?”

 A fiduciary is a person who has a legal and ethical responsibility to create a trusting relationship where he/she will act in good faith.
-Consumers are getting new protection to make sure you’re getting your money’s worth when you hire a financial advisor.
+Consumers are getting new protection to make sure you’re getting your money’s worth when they hire a financial advisor.
 That’s why you need to ask your advisor about his role as a fiduciary.

-The advice may be conflicted if the advisor makes decision based on the larger commission he will receive rather than the product being in the retiree’s best interest.
+The advice may be conflicted if the advisor makes decision-based on the larger commission he will receive rather than the product being in the retiree’s best interest.
 The White House estimates $17 billion a year is wasted on exorbitant fees.
 This law should add transparency and consumer protection, but it remains to be seen how much.

 2. “What are your credentials and experience?”